rwifall/appleiigs-vocinit/README.md

 ## What does it do??

-VOCinit is an Init, specifically a TIF (temporary initialization file) that forces the VOC (Video Overlay Card) video/graphics mix settings on boot to either be full IIgs graphics or full input video.
+VOCinit is an Init, specifically a TIF (temporary initialization file) for the Apple IIgs that forces the VOC (Video Overlay Card) video/graphics mix settings on boot to either be full IIgs graphics or full input video.

 If you have the caps lock off it will set the VOC video/graphics mix settings to full IIgs graphics.
 If you have the caps lock on, it will set the VOC video/graphics mix settings to full input video.